fishfin/php-valigator/README.md

   'loginId' => '',                                     // invalid data as it is empty
                                                        // notice that 'name' is missing 'creditCardNumber' => '0001-0001-0001-ABCD',         // not a valid credit card number
+                                                       // notice that 'billAddressPINCode' is missing
-                                                       // notice that 'addressPINCode' is missing ];
+                                                       // notice that 'shipAddressPINCode' is missing ];
 ```
 Lets now create filters based on the data validation requirements we have, and add a few other useful things.
 Please read Important Notes in the code comments.